smonsays/git-workshop/slides/git_simon-schug_20190426.md

 `git commit -m "Meaningful commit message"`
 4. Repeat 🔁️

 > Use `git status` to monitor the current status of your repository.
+What tricks does it tell you?

 ## Ignoring things
 Files you don't want to track can be ignored 😑️.

 - Create a .gitignore text file
 - Add `files`, `folders/` or whole patterns `*.dat`
-- You can exclude certain files from being ignored `!final.dat `
+- Exclude specific files from being ignored with `!filename `

+> For common use-cases prefabricated .gitignore files most likely already exist 🌐️.

 ## Exploring history
-How can we look at all the tracked changes? 👁️
+How can you see the tracked changes 👁️?

-- Use `git log` to look at the repository's history
+- `git log` shows the commit history of the repository
-- Change something in a file and try `git diff`
+- `git diff` shows changes within files
-- Commits can be referred to using its ID.
-Try comparing a file to a specific commit.
+- Use commit IDs to compare between specific commits

 > The most recent commit is referred to by the identifier `HEAD`.
 What does `git diff HEAD~2` do?

 <aside class="notes">
+Git log:
-- Limit log size with `git log -3` and show diffs with `-p`
+- Limit log size with `-3` and show diffs with `-p`
 - Press `/` and type something to search.
 Navigate with `N`

+git diff:
-- `git diff --color-words` shows changes on word level
+- `--color-words` shows changes on word level
-- `git diff --staged` shows changes between staging area and repository
+- `--staged` shows changes between staging area and repository
-- Use only first few characters to compare to commit, e.g. `git diff b12a52e [filename]`
+- Compare two commit ids: `git diff b12a52e a983d1 -- [filename]`

 A Git commit ID is a SHA-1 hash of every important thing about the commit, e.g.: